 Maria Pappas is Treasurer of Cook County, Illinois, a post she has held since 1998.
-She was elected to a fifth four-year term in November of 2014.
+She was elected to a sixth four-year term in November of 2018.

 Pappas has remade the Office of Treasurer for Cook County, the world’s 16th largest government, into a vibrant, service-oriented office that develops and uses the latest technological tools for greater efficiency and economy.